CC-MNNIT/2021-22-Classes/Freshers/C/2022_02_20_CClass-9/README.md

 2. As we talked that arrays are a pointer to the first element of the array, write a program to find the sum of the elements of an array using pointers.

-3. Write a program to verify that the following ways of accessing 3rd element of an array are the same:
+3. WAP (write a program) to verify that the following ways of accessing 3rd element of an array are the same:

     - array[2]
     - *(array+2)
     - 2[array]

+4. WAP to take an array in input and pass it to a function which reverses the array (without the use of any other array).
+Then print the reversed array in the `main` function.

+    Since array is passed by reference, the changes made in the function will be reflected in the original array.

+5. WAP to take a number as input and print the cube of that number.
+This program must use a function with `void` return type which must take a single parameter of type `int *`.
+The value at the passed address must be changed.

-4. What is the output of the following code?
+6. What is the output of the following code?

     ```cpp
     #include <stdio.h>